Skip to main content

 The DRAW_COLORS Register#

-DRAW_COLORS is a set of 4 indexes into PALLETE.
+DRAW_COLORS is a set of 4 indexes into PALETTE.
 Drawing functions use these indexes to decide which colors to use, and what to use them for.

 DRAW_COLORS is a 16 bit value that holds 4 indexes.
 Bits 0-3 (the least significant bits) hold the first draw color, bits 4-7 hold the second draw color, and so on.

-Setting a draw color to 1 means use PALLETE color 1 for that draw color.
+Setting a draw color to 1 means use PALETTE color 1 for that draw color.
 The same applies when setting a draw color to 2, 3, or 4.

 For example, rect() uses the first draw color for the fill color, and the second draw color as the outline color.
 To draw a light-green (palette color 2) rectangle with a black (palette color 4) outline: